sds/scss-lint/README.md

 are not installed.
 [Read more about adding Windows support](https://github.com/sickill/rainbow#windows-support).

+### CleanFiles

+Displays a list of all files that were free of lints.

 ### Config

 Returns a valid `.scss-lint.yml` configuration where all linters which caused